CiscoDevNet/roomdevices-macros-samples/USB Mode Version 2/README.md

 ## FAQ
 ### Will Cisco TAC give me assistance?
 - TAC does not support Macros, thus the USB mode macro won't be supported.
-Any hardware and software support you have with Cisco will still be covered, but they may require you to disable USB while you troubleshoot with them.
+Any hardware and software support you have with Cisco will still be covered, but they may require you to disable USB Mode while you troubleshoot with them.
 ### Why is Selfview full screen on one of my displays?
 - If you use a dual screen Room Kit or Plus, you will see that your second screen shows fullscreen SelfView.
 (This does hot happen if you use a single screen system).
 - USB Mode relies on your Selfview feed being sent to the USB Capture Device, so this is normal.